SonixQMK/SonixDocs/howto.md

 The Sonix MCUs has the ability to enter a special mode called "bootloader" mode, in this mode, the flasher can upload the firmware to the MCU.

-To facilate the process of entering the "bootloader" mode, we segguest trying the option "Reboot to Bootloader" of the Sonix Flasher.
+To facilate the process of entering the "bootloader" mode, we suggest trying the option "Reboot to Bootloader" of the Sonix Flasher.
 Please select the appropiate option depending on your vendor.

 ![Reboot to BL]({{site.baseurl}}/assets/images/reboot_2_bl.jpg)